spmurrayzzz/js13k-requirejs/README.md

 });
 ```

-Additionally, a singleton event emitter is attached to each object instance (eg: `this.vent`).
+Additionally, a shared singleton event emitter is attached to each object instance (eg: `this.vent`, this is the same instance exported by `src/js/lib/vent`).
 This object listens to all stages of the game loop, eg: `this.vent.on('render'...`

 ## Game loop